-During World War II and the Cold War, the federal government developed the “nuclear weapons complex,” a vast network of industrial facilities for the research, production, and testing of nuclear weapons and nuclear devices.
+During World War II and the Cold War, the federal government developed the “nuclear weapons complex,” a vast network of industrial facilities for the research, production and testing of nuclear weapons and nuclear devices.
 The production and testing of nuclear weapons and energy research activities left a legacy of radioactive and chemical waste, contamination, and hazardous facilities and materials.
 During the past few decades, DOE’s Office of Environmental Management (EM) has made significant progress in addressing this environmental legacy and has reduced the risks and costs associated with maintaining safe conditions across the DOE complex.
-Based on existing plans and agreements with state and federal environmental regulators, along with community involvement, EM program cleanups will result in radioactive waste and other residual hazards at most sites.
+Based on existing plans and agreements with state and federal environmental regulators, EM program cleanups at most sites will have radioactive waste and other residual hazards that require long-term controls.
 As a DOE cleanup nears completion, long-term stewardship becomes a major priority.

 Click here to learn more about DOE's Office of Legacy Management.